-- (a) in Grand Cayman the maximum permitted height of any such structure and appurtenance, if any, shall not exceed the height limitation prescribed by the Director of Civil Aviation within the flight approach zone pattern of the Owen Roberts International Airport; and - (b) in the case of a radio or television antenna tower or structure of a like nature where the structural stability of the tower or structure is reliant upon guys, it shall not be erected on any lot nearer to any of the boundaries of that lot than a distance less than the height of such structure or appurtenance. - (5) Subject to subregulation (6), setbacks (building lines) are to be measured to septic tanks, sewage treatment plants, deep wells and cisterns, and to the walls, stairs or balconies of the buildings; and setbacks governed by the Roads Law (2005 Revision) shall be in accordance with the requirements thereof and in all other cases the requirements of these Regulations apply. - (6) Maximum and minimum setbacks for underground facilities and structures shall be at the discretion of the Authority. - (7) Solid waste storage areas shall be setback a minimum of six feet from adjacent property boundaries and shall be screened with vegetation and fencing - (8) In Commercial zones and Industrial zones - (a) the maximum density and minimum setbacks shall be at the discretion of the Authority; - the minimum road setbacks shall be twenty feet and the minimum side and rear setbacks shall be six feet, unless otherwise specified by the Authority; and - (c) parking areas shall not be provided within road setbacks. - (9) After the 6th May, 2002, the minimum lot size in a Commercial zone or Industrial zone shall be twenty thousand square feet. - (10) The following provisions apply to waterfront property - (a) in Central George Town, within the area enclosed from a point on the waterfront map reference MM593 331 (Eden Rock), thence in a northerly direction along such waterfront to map reference MM597 344 (Whitehall
+- (a) in Grand Cayman the maximum permitted height of any such structure and appurtenance, if any, shall not exceed the height limitation prescribed by the Director of Civil Aviation within the flight approach zone pattern of the Owen Roberts International Airport; and - (b) in the case of a radio or television antenna tower or structure of a like nature where the structural stability of the tower or structure is reliant upon guys, it shall not be erected on any lot nearer to any of the boundaries of that lot than a distance less than the height of such structure or appurtenance. - (5) Subject to subregulation (6), setbacks (building lines) are to be measured to septic tanks, sewage treatment plants, deep wells and cisterns, and to the walls, stairs or balconies of the buildings; and setbacks governed by the Roads Act (2005 Revision) shall be in accordance with the requirements thereof and in all other cases the requirements of these Regulations apply. - (6) Maximum and minimum setbacks for underground facilities and structures shall be at the discretion of the Authority. - (7) Solid waste storage areas shall be setback a minimum of six feet from adjacent property boundaries and shall be screened with vegetation and fencing - (8) In Commercial zones and Industrial zones - (a) the maximum density and minimum setbacks shall be at the discretion of the Authority; - (b) the minimum road setbacks shall be twenty feet and the minimum side and rear setbacks shall be six feet, unless otherwise specified by the Authority; and - (c) parking areas shall not be provided within road setbacks. - (9) After the 6th May, 2002, the minimum lot size in a Commercial zone or Industrial zone shall be twenty thousand square feet. - (9A) In a Commercial zone or an Industrial zone the minimum lot size, lot width, setbacks and site coverage for land strata lots and volumetric parcels which are intended to allow the conveyance of dwelling units in an approved duplex, apartment building or townhouse shall be at the discretion of the Authority. - (10) The following provisions apply to waterfront property - (a) in Central George Town, within the area enclosed from a point on the waterfront map reference MM593 331 (Eden Rock), thence in a northerly direction along such waterfront to map reference MM597 344 (Whitehall

-Bay), thence due east to the edge of the road reserve of North Church Street, thence southerly along the western road reserve boundaries of North Church Street, Harbour Drive and South Church Street to map reference MM 594 331, thence due west to the point of commencement, new buildings or additions to existing buildings may be permitted but any such buildings (including ancillary buildings, structures and walls) shall not at any point be closer than seventy-five feet to high water mark; but this restriction shall not apply to any works carried out by the Highway Authority established under the Roads Law (2005 Revision) where the works are for the protection of the existing road against undermining or scouring by the sea or to any works carried out by the Port Authority established under the Port Authority Law (1999 Revision) where the works are for the improvement or repair of the George Town port facility;
+Bay), thence due east to the edge of the road reserve of North Church Street, thence southerly along the western road reserve boundaries of North Church Street, Harbour Drive and South Church Street to map reference MM 594 331, thence due west to the point of commencement, new buildings or additions to existing buildings may be permitted but any such buildings (including ancillary buildings, structures and walls) shall not at any point be closer than seventy-five feet to high water mark; but this restriction shall not apply to any works carried out by the Highway Authority established under the Roads Act (2005 Revision) where the works are for the protection of the existing road against undermining or scouring by the sea or to any works carried out by the Port Authority established under the Port Authority Act (1999 Revision) where the works are for the improvement or repair of the George Town port facility;